-THIS NIGHT donates 50 cents per pair sold through this website to the Olivet Boys & Girls Club of Reading, PA.
+In tribute to my hometown and the people who worked so hard to create THIS NIGHT socks, THIS NIGHT donates 50 cents per pair sold through this website to the Olivet Boys & Girls Club of Reading, PA.
 This wonderful organization provides great opportunities and safe, fun spaces for the kids and teens of Reading to go after school and during the summer, and THIS NIGHT is so happy to support it!

 Thank you very much for looking at these socks and for supporting American manufacturing!

 Kate T. Williamson, Designer and Owner, THIS NIGHT